 In this living room designed by Arbor & Co., the team made use of a small area by the entryway to create a living area, proving that you don't need a ton of space or a formal foyer to have a nice space to relax or entertain.

-When carving out a living area, especially in an open-concept layout, be sure to use rugs to define the space from the rest of the home.
+When carving out a living area, especially in an open-concept layout, use rugs to define the space from the rest of the home.

 Add Some DIYs